rathikrishiv11-rgb/academic-burnout-prediction/README.md

 ---

-## What I Would Improve With More Time
-- Experiment with XGBoost and compare against Random Forest
+## Future Work
+- SMOTE-based oversampling to address class imbalance more aggressively
+- XGBoost with hyperparameter tuning as an additional ensemble baseline
-- Tune the prediction threshold based on false negative cost
+- Prediction threshold optimisation based on false negative cost analysis
-- Collect a larger, more diverse dataset
+- Validation on a larger, multi-institution dataset
-- Replace grade-proxy label with a validated academic stress survey
+- Replacement of grade-proxy label with a validated academic stress instrument